dputhier/pygtftk/docs/source/ologram.rst

 ologram (multiple overlaps)
 ~~~~~~~~~~~~~~~~~~~~~~

-It is also possible to use the **OLOGRAM-MODL** Multiple Overlap Dictionary Learning) plugin to find multiple overlaps (ie. between n>= 2 sets) enrichment.
+While previously we computed paiwise enrichment (ie. Query+A, Query+B ...) , It is also possible to use the **OLOGRAM-MODL** Multiple Overlap Dictionary Learning) plugin to find multiple overlaps (ie. between n>=2 sets) enrichment (ie. Query+A+B, Query+A+C, ...) in order to highlight combinations of genomic regions, such as Transcriptional Regulator complexes.

-This is done on the BEDs supplied with the `--more-bed` argument.
+This is done only on custom regions supploed as BEDs supplied with the `--more-bed` argument.

-You can ask for all combinations, but 2**N can be big.
+By default, OLOGRAM-MODL will compute the enrichment of all n-wise combinations that are encountered in the real data it was passed.

-We also give the option to use sparse dictionary learning on the true overlaps
-to identify interesting combinations, but you can also specify them yourself.
+This however can add up to 2**N and make the result hard to read.
+As such, We also give the option use a custom itemset mining algorithm on the true overlaps to identify interesting combinations,.
+You can also manually specify them.

+In broad strokes, this custom algorithm MODL (Multiple Overlap Dictionary Learning) this algorithm will perform many matrix factorizations on the matrix of true overlaps to identify relevant groups of TRs.
+Then a greedy algorithm based on how much these words improve the reconstruction will select the utmost best words

-Mon algorithme MODL (Multiple Overlap Dictionary Learning) de détection des combinaisons via factorisation matricielle et filtrage par algorithme glouton y est intégré.
-Pour rappel, cet algorithme ne sert qu'à filtrer l'output d'OLOGRAM en termes de combinaisons affichées (OLOGRAM ne calculera l'enrichissement que des combinaisons jugées intéressantes).
-Par défaut le programme ne l'utilise pas et renvoie toutes les combinaisons...
+ar défaut le programme ne l'utilise pas et renvoie toutes les combinaisons...
 RENCONTREES DANS LES VRAIES DATA, pas dans les shuffles.
   The parameter to use it is --multiple-overlap-max-combinations

 Ceci dit je pense que vous n'en aurez pas trop besoin de MODL dans la plupart des cas.
 This is mostly useful if there are many files to reduce the number of displayed combinations.
-Unlike classical association rules mining algorithms, this focuses on mining complexes and correlation groups (item sets).
+Unlike classical association rules mining algorithms, this focuses on mining relevant bio complexes/clusters and correlation groups (item sets).

-Donc (maybe in ologram.py __notes__ only) Quand vous demander à MODL de restreindre le nombre de combinaisons, demandez le top 20 ou 30 pas plus.
-C'est fait pour trouver des complexes, pas des règles d'association : si vous demandez plus de combi le temps de calcul augmente de manière exponentielle (heures ou jours !).
+(maybe in ologram.py __notes__ only) Quand vous demander à MODL de restreindre le nombre de combinaisons, demandez le top 20 ou 30 pas plus.
+C'est fait pour trouver des complexes, pas des règles d'association : si vous demandez plus de combi le temps de calcul augmente de manière exponentielle (heures ou jours ! improvement pending with inductive version maybe).
 Si vous les voulez toutes, ignorez MODL.
-The idea is to use this algorithm to not have all 2**N combinations show.
-It is designed to find relevant bio clusters.

-Add direct link to dict_learning.py source on github

-ADD DETAILS !

-Say this :'
-  Details are available in the code and paper.
-Broadly speaking, this algorithm will perform many matrix factorizations on the
-  matrix of true overlaps to identify relevant groups of TRs.
-  Then a greedy algorithm based on how much these words improve the reconstruction will select the utmost best words
-'

-SAY you should not ask MODL for more than 20-50 combinations, it is inefficient with more and not designed for it (improvements pending)

-Once interesting combis have been found, we will compute enrichment using the OLOGRAM method for the combinations as usual.
+Xet algorithme ne sert qu'à filtrer l'output d'OLOGRAM en termes de combinaisons affichées (OLOGRAM ne calculera l'enrichissement que des combinaisons jugées intéressantes).
+POnce interesting combis have been found, we will compute enrichment using the OLOGRAM method for the combinations as usual.

-You can ask for all combinations.
-If you want, we have also added a plugin to not show all 2^N combinations (for N files).
-It is done with DL (or apriori now as an option?
-NO DO NOT USE APRIORI !!!!!) iT IS OPTINAL
-  Must say that it is about passing -1 (default) to a parameter max_multi_overlap_combis or something like that
 Each combination is of the form A+B+C where A, B and C are bed files given as more-bed.
 They will each have a p value and NB enrichment.

 Acknowledge that this plugin of itemset mining is WIP, but it is only used to display only certain combis (use the word "display")
-NEW : you can also use apriori for this purpose with the argument --use-apriori-or-something

-I heartily recommend using --bed-incl or --bed-excl to restrict the shuffles (ie. shuffling on enhancers only), otherwise longer combis are statitically very improbable

 To use MODL, use the --multiple-overlap-max-number-of-combinations argument, with the wanted number of combinations
 Also explain rile of --multiple_overlap_target_combi_size : combis longer than this will be ignored.
 Useful for exact.

+I heartily recommend using --bed-incl or --bed-excl to restrict the shuffles (ie. shuffling on enhancers only), otherwise longer combis are statitically very improbable.